 The other day I woke up with a strong craving for a Taiwanese breakfast burger.
-Even though I am surrounded by great Taiwanese bakeries and restaurant, there is only one bakery that sells this burger.
+I used to order this burger all the time in Taiwan but there is nowhere to buy there in Los Angeles.
 How is this possible?!
 Taiwanese breakfast burgers are so unique and delicious; they should be more accessible!
 They are even difficult to purchase at the one bakery because they sell out so quickly.
-Disappointed at this realization, I have but no choice but to make my own.
-With a sweet beef patty, fried egg, cucumbers, tomatoes, Japanese mayo, and a sweet sesame bun, you really can’t go wrong.
+Disappointed at this realization, I have no choice but to make my own.
+With a sweet beef patty, Canadian bacon, fried egg, cucumbers, tomatoes, Japanese mayo, and a soft bun, you really can’t go wrong.

 **Helpful tips and common mistakes

 When you read “Taiwanese burger” you’re probably wondering, “what makes this so different than any other burger?”
-It’s all about the seasoning in the beef patties.
-Use 80% fat 20% lean ground beef to get a juicier patty.
+It’s all about the seasoning.
+Grated carrots and onions, soy sauce, and Chinese five-spice all help flavor the patties.

-Dusting the patties with rice flour helps to caramelize the patties when cooking.
-You can use all-purpose flour instead if desired.
+Right before cooking, dust the patties with rice flour to help caramelize the patties when cooking.

-I’ve had my share of Taiwanese breakfast burgers and I have to say that this recipe is pretty darn close!
-The meat is slightly sweet just as it should be and the size of the patty is consistent to those sold in the bakeries.
-Taiwanese burgers tend to have thinner patties unlike American burgers.
-The only difference is the bread.
-Unfortunately, I couldn’t find a sesame bun that is as soft as other bakeries’ and had to make do with the generic bread.
+This Taiwanese breakfast burger was exactly what I wanted.
+The meat is slightly sweet just as it should be and the size of the patty is consistent with those sold in the bakeries.
+The only difference between my version and the authentic ones is the bread.
+Unfortunately, I couldn’t find a bun that was soft enough; perhaps I just have to make my own buns next time.
 Other than that, I would have to say that my mouth and my stomach is quite satisfied!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.